Bill Anoatubby

-Billy Joe Anoatubby (born November 8, 1945) is the 32nd Governor of the Chickasaw Nation, a position he has held since 1987.
-From 1979 to 1987, Anoatubby served two terms as Lieutenant Governor of the Chickasaw Nation in the administration of Governor Overton James, after being popularly elected to office.
+Billy Joe Anoatubby (born November 8, 1945) is a Chickasaw politician who served as the 32nd Governor of the Chickasaw Nation, a position he held from October 1987 to June 26, 2026.
+His 39-year tenure made him the longest-serving democratically elected leader in history.
+From 1979 to 1987, Anoatubby served two terms as Lieutenant Governor of the Chickasaw Nation under Governor Overton James.
 He is a member of the Democratic Party.

+On June 8th, 2026, Anoatubby announced his resignation as governor of Chickasaw Nation.

 Early life and education

 Anoatubby was born in Denison, Texas, the youngest of six children of Opal Faye (née Mitchell; 1912–2006) and Joseph Morris Anoatubby (1906–1948).
-After his father died, his widowed mother moved the family to Tishomingo, Oklahoma, the first Chickasaw capital.
+After his father died, his mother moved the family to Tishomingo, Oklahoma, the first Chickasaw capital.
 In 1964, Anoatubby graduated from Tishomingo High School, where he played football and was active in student government.

 He attended Murray State College in Tishomingo, before transferring to East Central University in Ada, where he earned a bachelor's degree in accounting.
 Anoatubby undertook additional studies in business and finance at ECU and Southeastern Oklahoma State University in Durant, Oklahoma.
 During his college years, he also served in the Oklahoma Army National Guard.
 He attained the rank of staff sergeant and command of a light truck platoon, before his honorable discharge in 1971.